smolijar/gitwiki-thesis/src/implementation/emily.md

 It is very similar to the previous one, though bearing some differences.
 The `lastScrolled` indicator condition with the reset and the function's exit is present at the beginning of the function as in the previous case, but setting of the indicator is delayed.
-This is because at this point it is not sure that the scrolling will be performed.
+This is because at this point it is not sure that the scrolling is performed.

 The editor is checked if it is scrollable in the direction.
-This solves the issue of scrolling out of bounds when preview is scrolled over the generated content beyond source, like TOC, footnotes in appendix of the document etc.
+This solves the issue of scrolling out of bounds when preview is scrolled over the generated content beyond source, such as TOC, footnotes in appendix of the document etc.
 The source code editor provides an API to ask if it is scrollable by the given offset (line 10).

 For this API it is required to know the direction of the scroll, which can be acquired by comparing it to the editor's current location^[At this point an idea to use the scroll event data to get the direction instead of comparing the lines might occur.
 Alas the event provides only the offset, not the delta, so the value would need to be subtracted one way or the other.].